California Certified Pre-Owned Lawyerlemonlaw2021-10-02T23:38:56-07:00

 Did you know that if an auto dealer in CA represents to you that the used vehicle being sold to you was certified, then the California Vehicle Code imposes certain requirements.
 The code calls it advertising, but it does NOT have to be in a newspaper or other publication.
 If the dealer has a banner, sign, or even verbally tells you that a car is certified – then they have advertised in the eyes of the law because they have made a representation to you.

 If you think that false advertising or auto fraud led you to buy a bad car, you may be able to file a claim under California law.
-Speak to an experienced CA auto fraud attorney today to request a free, confidential consultation and learn your rights under the law.
+Speak to an experienced California certified cars fraud lawyer today to request a free, confidential consultation and learn your rights under the law.

 What Is a Certified Used Vehicle?